brightigiemokha/bliss_fashion_world/README.md

 ---

 ## **Future Implementations**
-The following features could be added to FBD in the future.
+The following features could be added to Blissful-fashion in the future.
 Project deadline influenced heavily what was left out.
 - Clean up of style.css.
-The css file is very big, consisting of more than 10 000 lines of code (not minified).
+The css file is very big, consisting of more than 5 000 lines of code (not minified).
 The solution was looked for ([PurgeCSS](https://medium.com/dwarves-foundation/remove-unused-css-styles-from-bootstrap-using-purgecss-88395a2c5772)) and tried but was not successful within the project submission timeframe.
 - registration confirmation page

 These were only some of project enhancements that could be done.
 Using other Django apps and other API-s, logic and creativity could make this project into something really wonderful.